-At the beginning of 2017, the Nordic water reservoirs were at 75 TWh, which is 8 TWh below the long-term average and 23 TWh lower than a year earlier.
-By the end of September, reservoirs were 2 TWh below the long-term average and 1 TWh higher than a year earlier.
-The Nordic precipitation during the third quarter was close to normal after a wetter-than-average first half of 2017.
+At the beginning of 2017, the Nordic water reservoirs were at 75 TWh, which is 8 TWh below the long-term average and 23 TWh lower compared to the previous year.
+At the end of 2017, the reservoirs were 86 TWh, which is 3 TWh above the long-term average and 11 TWh higher compared to the previous year.
+Precipitation in the Nordics, was clearly above the normal level both in the fourth quarter and during the full year 2017.

-The market price of CO2 emission allowances (EUA) was EUR 6.5 per tonne at the beginning of the year and EUR 7.0 per tonne at the end of September 2017.
+The market price of CO2 emission allowances (EUA) increased from EUR 6.5 per tonne at the beginning of the year to EUR 8.2 per tonne at the end of 2017.

-According to preliminary statistics, Russian electricity consumption was 235 (231) TWh during the third quarter of 2017.
-The corresponding figure for the First price zone (European and Urals part of Russia), where Fortum operates, was 182 (179) TWh.
-In January-September 2017, Russian electricity consumption was 756 (740) TWh and the corresponding figure for the First price zone was 587 (567) TWh.
+According to preliminary statistics, Russian electricity consumption was 281 (287) TWh during the fourth quarter of 2017.
+The corresponding figure for the First Price Zone (European and Urals part of Russia), was 215 (220) TWh.
+Russian electricity consumption in 2017 was 1,035 (1,027) TWh and the corresponding figure for the First Price Zone was 799 (787) TWh.

-More detailed information about the market fundamentals is included in the tables seciton at the end of the Interim report (pages 60-62).
+More detailed information about the market fundamentals is included in the tables at the end of the report (pages 63-65).

 European business environment and carbon market

 Revision of the EU ETS approved